Dr Rachelle Kernen

 Available For Media Comment.

-Dr Rachelle Kernen is an Australian Research Council (ARC) Early Career Industry Fellow and a recipient of the prestigious Global Talent Visa, which grants you permanent residency upon arrival in Australia.
+Dr Rachelle Kernen is an Australian Research Council (ARC) Early Career Industry Fellow and a recipient of the prestigious Global Talent Visa, which grants permanent residency upon arrival in Australia.

-Dr Kernen has worked within prestigious industry-led consortia in the USA (Institute of Tectonics Studies, Salt-Sediment Interaction Research Consortium, Applied Geodynamics Laboratory) with globally recognized industry sponsors like Royal Dutch Shell, Exxon, Chevron, BP, Woodside, etc., where she delivered high-quality industry research for over 15 years.
+Dr Kernen has worked in prestigious industry-led consortia in the USA (Institute of Tectonics Studies, Salt-Sediment Interaction Research Consortium, Applied Geodynamics Laboratory) with globally recognized industry sponsors such as Royal Dutch Shell, Exxon, Chevron, BP, and Woodside, where she delivered high-quality industry research for over 15 years.
 Dr. Kernen has authored ten papers and 17 industry conference abstracts in highly regarded journals, including the American Association of Petroleum Geology Bulletin.
 Dr Kernen has contributed to four salt tectonic textbooks and journal volumes and served as lead editor for two.
 She has given many technical oral presentations (>50) and chaired technical sessions (>10) at national and international conferences.
 She has provided interviews/content for webinars, panels, blogs, podcasts, and documentaries on clean energy (< 20).
 Please see a complete list of Dr Kernen's publications and industry conference abstracts on Google Scholar.

 Dr Kernen leads a research team dedicated to developing research based on the following topics to make several breakthrough discoveries: